Saxon Warrior Craftsmanship: The Art of Making and Maintaining Arms and Armor

 Materials of the Saxon Smithy

 The raw materials available to Saxon smiths shaped every aspect of their work.
 Iron ore, often bog iron found in marshy lowlands, was the primary resource for blades, spearheads, and helmet fittings.
-British iron deposits—especially in the Weald of Kent and Sussex, the Forest of Dean, and the North York Moors—provided a steady supply, though the quality varied.
+British iron deposits—especially in the Weald of Kent and Sussex, the Forest of Dean, and the North York Moors—provided a steady supply, though the quality varied with local geology.
 Smelting was typically done on-site in small bloomeries, producing a spongy mass of iron called a bloom that was then forged into usable metal.
 Bronze, an alloy of copper and tin, was reserved for decorative inlays, rivets, and mountings because it resisted corrosion and could be cast into intricate shapes.

 The Iconic Weapons of the Saxon Warrior